Meet the team

 My passion is Bodyweight and I am one of very few trainers that hold the PCC (Progressive Calisthenics Certification) certificate in this country.

-Health Screening Technician
+Senior Health Technician

 I have always been interested in physical fitness and have trained since I was a teenager, but I didn’t become a Personal Trainer until 2013.
 I had a late career change when the corporate world of driving a desk for a living, seriously lost its appeal.
 I consider myself very lucky that I was able to make the change and now earn a living in the fitness industry - but then, I’ve always loved a personal challenge.